streamnative/examples/nyctaxi/taxidata/README.md

 ## Setup

 - Prepare a working Pulsar cluster.
-For details about how to create a Pulsar cluster through the `pulsar-admin` tool, see [Create Pulsar Cluster](https://pulsar.apache.org/docs/en/pulsar-admin/#create).
+For details about how to create a Pulsar cluster through the StreamNative Cloud Manager, see [Create Pulsar Cluster](https://docs.streamnative.io/cloud/stable/use/cluster#create-cluster-through-streamnative-cloud-manager).

 - Build the `taxidata` tool.